Is digital literacy today as important as financial literacy?

 - retention of data once a cloud solution is no longer required (deleting the data from the SAAS provider – and ensuring the data stays within the enterprise and isn’t lost)

 We seem to be unable to disconnect from the net – even for short car journeys.
 Just stop at any traffic light and watch people on their phones checking social media, sms and emails.

-Google has created a car that drives itself allowing passengers to ignore the road, and be fully engaged with their mobile phone.
+Driverless cars may allow passengers to ignore the road, and be fully engaged with their mobile phone.